 The Tinnitus Sound Generator module is a tool to generate sounds to be used in a Tinnitus Management Program to temporarily relieve patients suffering from Tinnitus.
 The target population is primarily the adult population over 18 years of age.
-This product may also be used with children 5 years of age or older.
+This product may also be used for children 5 years of age or older.

-The Tinnitus Sound Generator Module is targeted for healthcare professionals, which are treating patients suffering from Tinnitus, as well as conventional hearing disorders.
-The fitting of the Tinnitus Sound Generator Module must be done by a hearing professional participating in a Tinnitus Management Program.
+The Tinnitus Sound Generator Module is targeted for healthcare professionals, who treat patients suffering from tinnitus, as well as conventional hearing disorders.
+The fitting of the Tinnitus Sound Generator Module must be done by a hearing professional participating in a tinnitus management program.